agathebeucher/Inverse_design_silicon_photonic_devices/README.md

 Due to the one-to-many nature of the problem, we cannot directly predict the four parameters from one effective index since multiple designs can correspond to a single effective index.
 Instead, we use an inverse design approach.

 We start by predicting the frequency spectrum corresponding to four design parameters.
 This is done using the response prediction network, known as the feedforward network.
 Its architecture is defined in *Feedforward_network/feedforward_network_model.py*.
-This fully connected network has four layers, with hyperparameters like learning rate and hidden sizes optimized using Optuna.
+This fully connected network has six layers, with hyperparameters like learning rate and hidden sizes optimized using Optuna.

 The trained model, that is to say the state of the weights and biases after training, is saved at *Feedforward_network/feedforward_model_trained_gpu_5000.pth*.
+You can load it thanks to *feedforward_network_load()* defined in *Feedforward_network/feedforward_network_load.py*

 ### III- Genetic algorithm (GA)
+Now that we have a model that can predict the spectrum in frequency based of four design parameters, we use a genetic algorithm to generate individuals better suited to the value that we want : n_desired and f_desired.